Tennis-Djokovic downs Medvedev to claim record sixth Paris Masters title | Sports-Games

 Djokovic eventually took the match into a decider with an ace on his third set point.
 He broke for 3-2 courtesy of three unforced errors by Medvedev and stole his opponent's serve again to move 5-2 up.

-Serving for he match, Djokovic gave Medvedev too much space and the Russian pulled a break back but his tank was empty and he surrendered on his serve in the next game.
+Serving for the match, Djokovic gave Medvedev too much space and the Russian pulled a break back but his tank was empty and he surrendered on his serve in the next game.
+Medvedev complained he had been bothered by a spectator making too much noise in the crowd.

+"I got mad because crucial, crucial moment, 5-2 for him, double break, even if I manage to get the break back, we all know that against Novak it's tough to actually come back from this score," he told a news conference.
+"I got mad because it was not nice, and it was done on purpose.
+Some of the spectators, they were just into the match and you could feel it.
+You're getting ready for serve, they were like, Allez, Novak, or Allez, Daniil.
+But you could feel it was like they are just trying not to be in the game, and you wait.

+"This one was done, when I did the toss already, it was done by a Serbian spectator...
+I hope he doesn't watch tennis anymore."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)